Brac

 To most people, the Croatian coastline can be divided into 5 nautical regions and we’ll begin with the Split region.
 Not without a reason, though – this part of the coast has been characterized as the most beautiful since ancient times, while today it looks almost untouched, like a memory of an old, simpler and slower life.
 This region includes bigger and better-known islands like Brač, Hvar, Šolta and Vis, but also some small beauties.
 Let’s start a journey together, shall we?

-Krknjaši anchorage (Drvenik Veli island)
+Krknjaši Anchorage (Drvenik Veli Island)

 Just 6 nautical miles from the Old town Trogir, between two islets Krknjaš Mali and Veli, can this amazing blue lagoon be found, a perfect place for swimming, scuba-diving and overnight stay.
 During the day, there are plenty of visitors from nearby cities and in peak season gets quite crowded, but the night is as peaceful as one might imagine.
 The best way to sail into the lagoon is from the south as the passages between the islands are shallow (2m), but once you’re in there, the anchor will hold quite well and you will be protected from most of the winds.
 There is also Krknjaši tavern with some pretty good local food and Shkoy beach club bearing the name inspired by a synonym for an island in one of the Croatian dialects.

-Drvenik Veli island
+Aerial view of Drvenik Veli island

-Anchorage in Luka Bay (Brač island)
+Anchorage in Luka Bay (Brač Island)

-Taršće anchorage (Sv.
-Klement, Hvar island)
+Taršće Anchorage (Sv.
+Klement, Hvar Island)

-Paklinski Islands anchorage
+Sailboats on buoys in Paklinski Islands anchorage

-Ždrilca anchorage (Paklinski islands)
+Ždrilca Anchorage (Paklinski Islands)

 Ždrilca bay anchoring spot

-Anchoring spot Velo Borče in Milna Bay (Hvar island)
+Velo Borče in Milna Bay (Hvar Island)

 Among many popular harbours and inlets on the island of Hvar, this one is particularly interesting.
 It’s not even well-known, which definitely contributes to its attractiveness.
 With no houses around or many visitors, Velo Borče is a place for the ultimate zen, especially during the night.
 Sea is just calling you for a swim with its perfect shades of blue.
-The bottom of the inlet is sandy, really good for anchoring and you will be safe from the winds.
+The bottom of the inlet is sandy, providing really good mooring spots and you will be safe from the winds.
 It has recently been under the concession, so you’ll probably have to pay for a buoy if you want one.

 Hvar island bay

-Lovišće (Šćedro island)
+Anchoring in Lovišće (Šćedro Island)

-Scedro island anchoring spot
+Aerial view of Scedro island anchoring spot with several boats anchored

 Photo credit: Günther Bogensberger